KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

 1. Typically our pages will have different sections and we'll create these with `div` tags.
 Let's make our main page section and a section for our page header.

-    1. Inside the `body` tag type `div.container` and press the `tab` button.
-This will be the main container for our page
+    1. Inside the `body` tag type `div.container` and press the `tab` key.
+This will create a `div` element with a class attribute with the value of container and will be the main container element for our page.

+    >Anytime you want to add a `class` attribute to an element you can add that by adding a period and then the classname you want to add when you're using emmet to create your elements.

+    >An `id` attribute can be added by typing a `#` and then the name of the id you'd like to set.

+    2. Nested inside the container `div` create a second `div` element with the class `row`
+    >Type `div.row` and press the tab key

+    3. Inside the row `div` add a third div with the class  `col-sm-12`
+    >Classes are often used to apply styling to elements - we will learn about stylingnext month.
+Here we're setting your page up to later show you the difference between an unstyled page and a styled page.
+Don't worry too much about what the classes mean right now - we're focusing on the HTML this month.

+    4. Save the page, switch over to Google Chrome and reload.
+Even though we've started adding content to the body section there is still nothing we can see.

-Use emmet to add the main header of your page using an `h1` tag inside the `body` section. just type `h1` then press the `tab` key.
-Don't forget to write the text you want displayed between the opening and closing tags!
-Write out the name of your cocktail lounge here.
+2. Use emmet to add the main header of your page using an `h1` tag inside the `div.col-sm-12` element.
+Type `h1` then press the `tab` key.
+Don't forget to write the name of your cocktail lounge between the opening and closing tags!

 2. Save your file and reload it in Google Chrome.